Improving weather aids fight against Sierra Nevada wildfire - NewsBreak

 Improving weather aids fight against Sierra Nevada wildfire

-BRIDGEPORT, Calif.
-(AP) — Improving weather helped firefighters stop the spread of a Sierra Nevada wildfire that forced evacuation of several hundred people from their homes and injured 13 firefighters and a civilian, authorities said Thursday.
+Improving weather aided the battle against a Sierra Nevada wildfire that has forced evacuation of several hundred people from their homes and injured seven firefighters, authorities said Thursday.

-The Rices Fire remained at 904 acres while containment increased to 20%, the California Department of Forestry and Fire Protection said.
+The Rices Fire did not grow overnight, remaining at 904 acres while containment increased to 12%, the California Department of Forestry and Fire Protection said.

 Firefighters were aided by cooler weather and an increase in humidity, Cal Fire said.

-Injuries from the fire were heat-related problems, such as dehydration, fire officials said.

-The wildfire began with a building fire Tuesday in Nevada County near the Yuba River.
-It burned that structure and three nearby outbuildings, fire officials said.
+The wildfire began with a structure fire Tuesday in Nevada County near the Yuba River.

-Some evacuation orders were lifted Thursday as firefighters made progress but Cal Fire said 250 homes and other structures in small nearby communities remained under threat.
+Evacuation orders remained in place for 250 homes in small nearby communities.
+About 300 people were affected by the orders, as of Wednesday night.

 The fire burned down to the Yuba River but did not cross over into neighboring Yuba County.